KapkanMT/Monochrome-Dreams-Machine-Learning/README.md

 # Monochrome-Dreams-Machine-Learning
-A project for the Kaggle Machine Learning competition held within our university.
+A project for the Kaggle Machine Learning competition held within our university .

 How to setup: